wordsforthewise/nate-g/_posts/2016-01-11-Nebraskan-yellow-journalism.md

   feature: "nebraska moron.png"
   credit: KETV
   creditlink: "http://www.ketv.com/news/Colorado-marijuana-costing-Nebraska-taxpayers/25868850"
-published: true
+published: false
 ---

 ### Nebraskan cops and news reporters skew the truth

 Recently, my dad was parroting the local news' claims that legalized cannabis in Colorado (specifically, the recreational variety, for which sales began at the beginning of 2014) is costing NE (Nebraska) taxpayers a LOT of money.
 Oh dear!
 Costing a lot of money?!
 But how?
 Where was this (mis)information coming from?
 I decided to investigate...and what I found was these news networks and the people they interviewed were spreading misinformation based on a few anecdotes.
-Shame on them!
+For shame!
+I for one, like to use *statistics* to back up my arguments, not just a few anecdotes.

 The only way this could be costing Nebraskans money is if marijuana-related justice system costs increased *significantly*.
+Well, has it?
+Overall in NE, the answer is no.  The answer in the border counties is yes.
 There's [an excellent study](http://www.unomaha.edu/college-of-public-affairs-and-community-service/nebraska-center-for-justice-research/documents/reduced-colorado-legalization.pdf) that came out recently, showing trends up to 2014.
 First, lets look at how much it costs.
 Estimated total costs for Marijuana-related jailings is about 1 million dollars; the border counties (who are complaining in the news stories) only cost about 10% of the total, although it's increased by a factor of 10 since 2000:

 ![dollars on MJ arrests.png](/images/stupidNE/dollars on MJ arrests.png){: .center-image }
 *<center>Border counties make up a small fraction of total MJ arrest costs (about 10%).</center>*

 However, all counties are down in costs recently, except the CO border counties.
 In total, the state-wide cost is about flat.
 Total NE justice system costs are near $800 million, so to say something that is costing about $1 million (0.125% of total costs) is a big problem is extremely dishonest and sensational.
+In total, the maximum marijuana-related justice costs could be is around 60 million (see below), but it's probably far below that.
+Even then, that's less than 10% of total costs--not the biggest problem out there.

 In fact, this is a recurring theme I'm finding in anti-marijuana campaigns--making a big deal about things increasing from 0.1% to 0.12%.
 Another example is fatal car accidents which were claimed to be related to marijuana (I'm not sure if they tested blood for THC or Cannabinol levels--there is a BIG difference in what the two mean), which doubled recently from something like 37 to 74 per year (2013-2014).
 Of course anything fatal is *always* a trajedy, and we would all like them to decrease (except, maybe Hitler).
 With a state population of about 5 million people in CO, that's an absolute increase of 0.0007% to 0.0015% fatal marijuana-related car accidents.
 Watch out, it's an epidemic!